 - Basil (Ocimum basilicum) or perennial basil (Ocimum gratissimum).

-DO SOME HERBS ONLY DO WELL IN CERTAIN PARTS OF THE COUNTRY?
+PLANT ONLY IN CERTAIN PARTS OF THE COUNTRY?

 Two herbs that are difficult to grow in the heat are dill and coriander.
 The heat of summer seems to make them go to seed as soon as they have germinated.
 This two grow very well in the autumn, winter and spring.